OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

     > [!NOTE]
     > Chrome (web browser) may continue to indicate the site's certificate is not trusted, even after you have completed the process described in [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
 You can disregard this warning in Chrome and can verify that the certificate is trusted by navigating to `https://localhost:3000` in either Internet Explorer or Microsoft Edge.

-1. After your browser loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **my-office-add-in-manifest.xml** file.
+1. After your browser loads the add-in page without any certificate errors, follow the instructions in [Sideload Outlook Add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the **my-office-add-in-manifest.xml** file.

 ### Try it out